gamersagainstweed/ihnm/README.md

 # ihnm (i have no microphone)
 TTS overlay for games (Text-to-Speech).
 Glados voice.
 Soundboard that always shows your hotkeys in overlay.
 Unlimited switchable soundboards.
 Speech-to-Text-to-Speech.
 40+ languages, custom voices supported.
 Synchronous multi-person playback of music in-game.
 Radio.
 Lipsync in SCP:SL that works with your mic input.
-Everything is local, no cloud.
+All AI stuff is local, no cloud.

 ## CUDA
 Please install CUDA 11.8 (other versions aren't supported) for the best performance if you're using NVIDIA GPU.
 Kokoro voices and Speech-to-Text work bad without CUDA.